-By default, SCons physically duplicates the source files and SConscript files as needed into the variant tree.
-Thus, a build performed in the variant tree is guaranteed to be identical to a build performed in the source tree even if intermediate source files are generated during the build, or if preprocessors or other scanners search for included files relative to the source file, or if individual compilers or other invoked tools are hard-coded to put derived files in the same directory as source files.
+When files in variant_dir are referenced, SCons backfills as needed with files from src_dir to create a complete build directory.
+By default, SCons physically duplicates the source files, SConscript files, and directory structure as needed into the variant directory.
+Thus, a build performed in the variant directory is guaranteed to be identical to a build performed in the source directory even if intermediate source files are generated during the build, or if preprocessors or other scanners search for included files using paths relative to the source file, or if individual compilers or other invoked tools are hard-coded to put derived files in the same directory as source files.
 Only the files SCons calculates are needed for the build are duplicated into variant_dir.
 If possible on the platform, the duplication is performed by linking rather than copying.
 This behavior is affected by the --duplicate command-line option.

 Duplicating the source files may be disabled by setting the duplicate argument to False.
-This will cause SCons to invoke Builders using the path names of source files in src_dir and the path names of derived files within variant_dir.
-This is more efficient than duplicate=True, and is safe for most builds; revert to True if it causes problems.
+This will cause SCons to invoke Builders using the path names of source files in src_dir and the path names of derived files within $variant_dir$.
+This is more efficient than duplicating, and is safe for most builds; revert to duplicate=True if it causes problems.

-VariantDir works most naturally with used with a subsidiary SConscript file.
-The subsidiary SConscript file is called as if it were in variant_dir, regardless of the value of duplicate.
-This is how you tell scons which variant of a source tree to build:
+VariantDir works most naturally when used with a subsidiary SConscript file.
+The subsidiary SConscript file must be called as if it were in $variant_dir$, regardless of the value of duplicate.
+When calling an SConscript file, you can use the exports keyword argument to pass parameters (individually or as an appropriately set up environment) so the SConscript can pick up the right settings for that variant build.
+The SConscript must Import these to use them.
+Example: